 Students voting on the question is a great way to begin to establish a routine.
 Having individual conferences with kids during the project is a great way to foster ownership, reflection, and authenticity.
 Rubrics are another great reflective teaching tools.

-Students that spend time reflecting on their work develop skills (and meaning of those skills) as well as grow in their ability to participate effectively in these types of learning situations.
+Students that spend time reflecting on their work develop skills as well as grow in their ability to participate effectively in these types of learning situations.

 Critique & Review

 Giving constructive criticism is a muscle that has to develop.
 Throughout the process encourage students to critique their own work through a reflective process and offer constructive critique of your own.

 Likewise, teaching kids to give constructive criticism is an important skill in the classroom and the workforce.

 The steps leading up to this point support this development:

 - sharing work and ideas all help to foster an environment where everyone is working together and wanting to see the best work from everyone.

 In our example, students might share their progress in small groups and have other students ask questions.
 This will help the student author see holes in their research or their communication.
 This requires teacher oversight so that students can learn to give and receive these critiques.

 This is the cornerstone of project based learning.
 Creating a public product has many reasons.